 Offered in the Fall Semester:

 PSUS 6224: Sustainable Energy for Cities and the Environment addresses resource management, renewable energy technologies, and vulnerabilities of existing urban structures, particularly the energy grid.
 It presents the implications of - and solutions to - energy-related problems faced by cities in an era of anthropogenic climate change.
-Scott Sklar
+Instructor: Scott Sklar

 Offered in the Spring Semester: